Watch out for criminals offering ‘free COVID testing’ to steal your identity - NewsBreak

 HUNTSVILLE, Ala. ( WHNT ) – The COVID-19 pandemic has certainly heightened anxiety around the health and welfare of families.
 Now, with the challenge of trying to find a COVID test, scammers are beginning to profit from your anxiety by offering free COVID tests to try and steal your personal information and your money.

-Makenzie Howes, of Hazel Green, Alabama, says as soon as she tried to make an appointment for a COVID test, she received a message on one of her social media accounts demanding her personal information.Parents file lawsuit over COVID-19 mask concerns
+Makenzie Howes, of Hazel Green, Alabama, says as soon as she tried to make an appointment for a COVID test, she received a message on one of her social media accounts demanding her personal information.Haven’t received your free government COVID test kit?
+Here’s why

 “I mean I don’t know why somebody would play like that or send messages like that or whatever,” said Howes.